 What We Do

-The Paralyzed Veterans of America (Paralyzed Veterans), a congressionally chartered Veteran service organization founded in 1946, has developed a unique expertise on a wide variety of issues involving the special needs of our members - Veterans of the Armed Forces who have experienced spinal cord injury or dysfunction, (disease, MS, ALS).
-Paralyzed Veterans will use the expertise to be the leading advocate for:
+The Paralyzed Veterans of America, a congressionally chartered Veteran service organization founded in 1946, has developed a unique expertise on a wide variety of issues involving the special needs of our members - Veterans of the Armed Forces who have experienced spinal cord injury, dysfunction, or diseases (MS, ALS).
+Paralyzed Veterans will use their expertise to be the leading advocate for:

 - Quality health care for our members,

 - Research and education addressing spinal cord injury and dysfunction,

 - Benefits available as a result of our members' military service,

 - Civil rights and opportunities, which maximize the independence of our members.

 Membership is free and is open to those who have served in the military and have a spinal cord injury, dysfunction, or diseases such as MS or ALS.